 thinning and my alopecia

-December 14, 2014, I cut my relaxed hair off.
-The final length of my natural hair (big chop) was ¼ of an inch.
-These are pictures of my progress.
-I created a hair regimen that I followed weekly.
-I often hear people say, "my hair does not grow.'
+I often hear people say, "my hair does not grow.”
 Often, growth isn't the issue; retention is.
-I discuss this further in my "Hair Say What" blog series.
+I will discuss this further in my "Hair Say What" blog series.
 I only had to trim my hair three times between 2014 and 2017.
-See the photograph below.
+See the photograph below:

 I decided to use this time to heal from the inside out.
 I promised to give myself a two-year grace period.
 During this time, I would not relax, cut, or dye to my.
 I began to research alternative natural hair care and body products that were safe, good quality and didn’t break my spending plan.
 To my dismay, I was not able to find anything that I loved.
 So I began to make my hair and body butters.
 As the years passed I began to give my butters as a gift.
 People loved the product and wanted more.
 One day in a store my son told me that I should begin to sell the product and provided a whole business plan.
 I launched RESPiREbyDESiGN.com as a birthday gift to myself while living in the United Kingdom.

-In 2019 decided to add color.
+In 2019 I decided to add color.
 I did this once a year for two years.
-I loved the color, unfortunately it caused breakage.
+I loved the color.
+Unfortunately, it caused breakage.
 2020 I retired from the military and wore my hair loose and big for twelve months.
-By January 2021 my hair had reached my goal BSL.
-I decided it was time to make a decision loc my hair or cut it.
+By January 2021, my hair had reached my goal BSL.
+I decided it was time to decide loc cut or cut my hair.

 January 20th, 2021 the nations leadership changed, my discipline changed, and I began my loc journey began.